Mirzyaaliii/Speech-Pathology-Domain/Scripts/readme.md

  - Concatenate cepstral features of source and target speaker.
  - First it align features of source and target speaker using dtw_E.m (Dynamic Time Warping algorithm) and store it to X and Y respectively.
- - Z.mat contains aligned features. (size of Z.mat is 80Xa, a is
+ - Z.mat contains aligned features. (size of Z.mat is 80Xa, a
-depend on no. files.)
+depends on no. of files.)

 #####  3. create_batches.m
   - Create batches of 1000X40 from Z.mat.

 #####  4. Feature_extraction_testing.m
-   - Create batches for testing using cepstral features. (size of testing file is bX40, b is depend on length of file.)
+   - Create batches for testing using cepstral features. (size of testing file is bX40, b depends on length of file.)

 #####  5. testmat2mcc_conversion.m
   - Convert mat files back to mcc and save it with the same name of original mcc features.

 #####  6. aho_synth.sh
-  - Synthesis audio file from converted mcc and original f0 using ahodecoder.
+  - Synthesis audio file from converted mcc and f0 using ahodecoder.